As a savvy internet user, you might think no one clicks on Facebook and Instagram ads.

 Focus the landing page on this action, not the later sale.
 If you want visitors to sign up for your newsletter, show them the benefits or offer a free gift for their email.

-You will also need to monitor your performance within the Facebook interface.
+You also need to monitor your performance within Meta Business Suite.
 The most important metric to track is the click-through rate.
 Your CTR affects both the number of clicks you’ll receive and the amount you will pay per click.

 Ads with a low CTR will stop serving or become more expensive.
 Ads with a high CTR will generate as many clicks as will fit within your budget.
 They will also cost less.
 Keep a close eye on CTR by interests and ads to learn which audiences work best and which ads resonate with them.